 So, to start off our brief series on using deep freezers for meal planning, I want to address my initial question of cost.
 Is it financially prudent to own and use a deep freezer?

-The commonly purchased model Frigidaire deep freezer is around $850.
-This model is an upright freezer — and upright freezers cost considerably more than chest freezers.
-If my husband and I were to buy one, we would go for a small chest freezer (under 10 cu. ft.), which has an MSRP of less than $250.
-(Amazon lists the freezer for $209.)
+The commonly purchased model chest style deep freezer is around $600.
+Upright freezers cost considerably more than chest freezers.
+If we were to buy one, we would go for a small chest freezer (under 10 cu. ft.), which has an MSRP of about $300.

 The cost of food